jrobchin/phormatics/README.md

 How to use:
 1. Appropriate packages must be installed
-2. Run the server using xampp
+2. Run the flask server
 3. Open the trainer
-4. If you wish to visit the webpage, simply access the webpage in the repo

 Contributors:
 - Jason Chin - https://www.linkedin.com/in/jrobchin/